 English rib stitch

-- deeply ribbed structure
+- deep rib structure

 - soft and "puffy" effect